sazibsust10/Symfony_demo/setup-instruction.md

 ### 1.5 Best Practices & Notes

-- Used `readinessProbe` and `livenessProbe`, I have this in my code
+- Used `readinessProbe` and `livenessProbe` symfony app does not define a /health route. we need to create Symfony controller for /health
 - Secrets managed via `Secret` object, right now its in plain text in k8s/base/secrets/secret.yaml.
 In real life we have to use vault to store secrets or aws secrets manager
 - Suggested: external DB service for production workloads